nuckarronjones/11ty-Netlify-Blog-Template/README.md

 Use the link above to copy the template to your netlify account, in addition to all the files needed for the CMS to funciton.

 ### Set Up Authentication
 After you deploy the site to netlify, you will need to set up authentication to edit the site.
-To set this up, navigate to *Settings* > *Identity* > *External Providers*
+To set this up, navigate to *Site Settings* > *Identity* > *External Providers*

-Once you have added a provider, you can navigate to <code>/admin</code> to edit the blog content
+Once you have added a provider, you can navigate to registration preferences to allow "invite only" users to edit site content.
+Navigate to the site domain and add <code>/admin</code> to edit the blog content through the admin portal.
+Example: <code>https:// mysitename/admin</code>

 ## Running Locally